peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Returns:</b>

 The email address associated with this object.
-This value is null if this object represents a group of addresses instead.
+This value is null if this bject represents a group of addresses instead.

 ### DisplayName

     public string DisplayName { get; }

 Gets the display name for this email address.
-Returns null if the display name is absent.
+Returns null if the display ame is absent.

 <b>Returns:</b>